Invest in online reviews of doctors to fast-track new patient acquisition

 Review recency follows at #2.
 Typically, patients don’t trust reviews older than three months.
 Without a stream of reviews published regularly across the web, prospective patients will move on to the next provider.

 Now, maybe you’re worried about opening the floodgates.
 What happens if an unhappy patient leaves a bad review?
 Having a few low marks isn’t the end of the world—far from it, in fact!
 Most patients don’t trust profiles with no negative reviews, so the occasional one- or two-star rating actually lends credibility to a provider’s online presence.
-In an industry where patient trust is critical but not easy to come by, establishing credibility out of the gate is a game-changer to developing lifelong loyalty.
+In an industry where patient trust is critical but not easy to come by, establishing credibility out of the gate is a game-changer to developing lifelong loyalty and delivering better patient experience.

 What drives patients to leave 5-star reviews

-Outside of receiving high-quality care, patients rank “quality of customer service” (like the demeanor, attentiveness, and helpfulness of staff and practitioners) as the top factor in awarding a 5-star rating.
+Outside of receiving high-quality care, patients rank “quality of customer service” (like the demeanor, attentiveness, and helpfulness of staff and practitioners) as the top factor in awarding a 5-star rating for a positive patient care experience.
 Also key to earning top marks is the cleanliness of facilities and communication (e.g., follow-up appointment reminders, annual checkup reminders).
 These were even ranked ahead of nurse and doctor bedside manner, which came in at #4.

 Convenience factors are critical: 59% of patients agree that “ease of appointment booking” matters when leaving a 5-star review, while 52% say the same about “ease of patient intake and registration.”
 The full “patient experience” now extends to pre- and post-visit touchpoints, so making patients’ lives easier during those moments should be a high priority.